for decorative images

 Gemini | November 30, 2021 @ 12:00 AM

-If you’re looking for canoe or kayak storage when the season is over or if you just need a place to store your boat in between paddles, a storage unit may be the perfect solution.
-Especially for those who live in apartments, paddle sports can be a logistical challenge.
-Storelocal has a safe, easy to access storage facility near you where you can keep your kayaks or canoes all year.
+If you’re looking for canoe or kayak storage when paddling season is over or if you just need a place to store your boat between outings, a storage unit may be the perfect solution.
+Paddle sports can be a logistical challenge, especially for those who live in apartments.
+Storelocal has a safe, easy-to-access storage facility near you where you can store your kayaks or canoes all year.

-A dedicated storage space means the elements can’t harm your kayak or canoe.
+A dedicated storage space means the elements can’t harm your watercraft.
 You also won’t need to take up extra garage space or worry about backyard thieves.
-We’ll tell you how to store a canoe or a kayak, so you’ll always be ready to catch that glassy lake at sunset or those Class III river rapids.
+We’ll tell you how to store a canoe or a kayak, so you’ll always be ready to catch that glassy lake at sunset or hit those Class III river rapids.

 Why Indoor Kayak Storage?Two people enjoy the water after kayak storage with Storelocal

+The best thing you can do for your kayak is store it indoors.
 Storing your kayak inside protects it from harmful weather and damaging sun.
-Whether your kayak is wood, carbon fiber, fiberglass or plastic, it will last longer when properly stored in a safe indoor location.
-You’ll avoid risk of:
+Whether your kayak is wood, carbon fiber, fiberglass, or plastic, it will last longer when stored correctly in a safe indoor location.
+You’ll avoid the risk of:

-• UV rays can cause fading and weaken your kayak’s integrity.
+• UV rays that cause fading and weaken your kayak’s integrity

-• Heat.
-Hot weather can warp kayaks and ruin their body shape.
+• Heat that can warp kayaks and ruin their body shape

-• Rain, snow and humidity can also cause warping as well as mold.
+• Rain, snow, and humidity that can also cause warping as well as mold

-• While not as detrimental, temperature changes over time can lead to deterioration, especially in fiberglass kayaks.
+• Temperature changes that can lead to deterioration, especially in fiberglass kayaks

-An indoor storage unit, especially one that is climate controlled is ideal for keeping your kayak in great shape when it’s not on the water.
-It’s also a great place to keep all your accessories like paddles, dry bags, bilge pumps, spray skirts and PFDs.
+An indoor storage unit, especially one that is climate-controlled, is ideal for keeping your kayak in great shape when it’s not on the water.
+It’s also perfect for storing accessories like paddles, dry bags, bilge pumps, spray skirts, and PFDs.
 If you have multiple kayaks or have a friend who needs a place for theirs, doubling up is a great economical solution.

 How to Prep Your Kayak for Storage